matthew-brett/barts-setup/barts_setup.md

 * Turn on phone.
 Log in with PIN in blue book.
 * Make sure the WiFi is *off*.
-* Find the red 3 meter USB-A to lightning cable (usually in the draw in the cupboard under the front pew).
+* Find the red 3 meter USB-A to lightning cable (usually in the drawer in the cupboard under the front pew).
 * Plug the USB-A end of the cable into the USB-C connector, and the lightning end into the IPHONE 8.